Sabbatical

-A sabbatical has also come to mean a lengthy, intentional break from a career.
-The popularity of sabbaticals for non-academics has increased in the 21st century: 17% of companies offered some sort of sabbatical policy to their employees in 2017, according to a survey by the Society For Human Resource Management.
+A sabbatical has also come to mean a lengthy, intentional break from a career for non-academic professionals as well.
 There are very few norms and expectations for non-academic, or professional, sabbaticals.
 They can be paid or unpaid, affiliated with one's employer or self-directed, and have a variety of durations, from several weeks to over a year.

+A 2022 study of working professionals on extended leave identified three types of sabbaticals: